 As seen above, E1257 is more than double the price of E1681.
 This is due to the sheer rarity of the larger carat sizes.
 There are sharp increases with each carat, though after a certain point of quality these gems go to auction.

-While there are many industry standards combined into what is considered the “ideal” emerald, the most important thing is what you are happy with.
+There are many industry standards combined into what is considered the “ideal” emerald, most citing ideal emeralds coming from Colombia but Zambia is also capable of producing world-quality emeralds.
+The most important thing is what you are happy with.
 Color preference is a highly personal topic, and not everyone has the same taste in emeralds.
 The types of inclusions some individuals find acceptable varies from person to person.
 Furthermore, it is possible to match the color to another piece of emerald or green-colored jewelry.
 Remember, emerald is a range of colors, not just one!

 Picking out the gem is a process, but choosing the appropriate setting is important too.
 Some settings work better with some shapes than others, and design becomes a much bigger factor.
 There are a few things to keep in mind about the setting too.